What is a Sanitary Sewer Overflow (SSO)?

 We hope this provides you with a general overview and an opportunity to explore links to more detailed information.

-If you have any question contact:
+If you have any questions or would like to provide input, please contact:

 Mark Esquer, Program Manager for the SSMP, (714) 593-7030